 FAQs

-The laminate floor repair process takes as little as 24 hours, which includes drilling the holes in the grout lines, using the laminate floor repair kit and filling the problem areas with the adhesive and waiting for it to cure.
+The laminate floor repair process takes as little as 24 hours, which includes drilling the holes in the grout lines, using the laminate floor repair kit and filling the problem areas with adhesive and waiting for it to cure.

 While our adhesive doesn’t contain any toxic substances and has an extremely low viscosity, we recommend keeping children and pets from handling or going near the adhesive.
 The laminate floor repair kit also contains several small and sharp pieces that could be harmful.